s-chh/NLP-SemanticMovieSearch/README.md

 Absolute path needs to be configured in Main.py, line 10

-3. Running MongoDB Server
+3. MongoDB Server

-Run buildDB function on the first run to extract Entity-Mention relationships from the data and store it in MongoDB
+Start MongoDB server and run buildDB function on the first run to extract Entity-Mention relationships from the data